Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 We’ve all heard about the “tenant from hell."

-You know, the one that will take advantage of you and live for free in your rental property for the next year?
+You know, the one that that knows every law, knows how to take advantage of the system, and will take advantage of you and live for free in your rental property for the next year?

 Unfortunately, tenant-friendly states like Massachusetts, California, New York, and others, just make it harder for us to run a good business.
 They make the situation worse for us and for prospective tenants!

 So, the key is to try to avoid the bad ones in the first place!